toksaitov/temperature-beacon/Readme.md

 #define BEACON_ENDPOINT "http://example.com/record"
 ```

-Connect the device or a programmer, compile and upload the program.
+Connect the device or a programmer, compile, and upload the program.

-Ensure to [setup](https://github.com/toksaitov/temperature-sensor) the device to
+Ensure to [setup](https://github.com/toksaitov/temperature-sensor) an Arduino
-send temperature data to ESP8266.
+board with a DHT11 sensor to send temperature data to the ESP8266 being
+configured.

 ## Credits